2019aliu/SwipeTetris/README.md

 # SwipeTetris
-A little swipe-based Tetris application.
-Made with Victor Bo (2020vbo)
+A swipe-based Tetris application for Android.
+Made with a high school friend.